hedss/grafana_demo/README.md

+# ⛔️ DEPRECATED

+"Time flies like an arrow; fruit flies like a banana." - *Anonymous*

+I was reminded about this repo today, because it was pointed out to me that, weirdly, I seem to have the top (and probably only relevant) hit in Google for the term `APMalike`.
+Did I unknowingly coin it?
+I thought I had heard it somewhere before and was echoing it, but maybe I dreamt it?
+I have no idea, anymore.

+What I can tell you is that this repository is most definitely deprecated, and instead you should go and look at the [Introduction to Metrics, Logs, Traces and Profiles in Grafana](https://github.com/grafana/intro-to-mltp/) repository instead, which is essentially a fork of this that is kept up-to-date and actually might be interesting to you!

 # grafana_demo

 This is built on top of a demo I gave as part of my original interview at Grafana Labs.